 Do you have hiking or camping on your agenda?
-Then mapping out your wilderness nutrition needs is important!
+If so, planning out your nutrition needs before heading into the wilderness is important!
 There's plenty to consider besides simply grabbing an energy bar or a bottle of water.
 Follow these tips to ensure you have a nourishing and safe food experience on your next outdoor adventure.

 1. Have a Plan.

 Your food and water needs are generally higher than usual on activity-based excursions.
-Pay extra special attention to packing plenty of fluids for hot weather adventures.
+Pay extra special attention to packing plenty of fluids for outdoor adventures, especially if the weather is hot.
 Some other key considerations before your hiking or camping trip include:

 - Length of the trip